 Adults need ongoing feedback from practitioners as well as concrete demonstrations that they are making progress.
 For progress to occur, practitioners and students must together set clear and realistic short and long-term goals.
 As well, effective assessment will ensure placement at the proper level.
 Placement at the proper level directly relates to the ability to make progress.
 For more information, please review the previous section in this module on “Goal Setting”.

 In order to encourage students right from the beginning, practitioners should also build in opportunities for students to experience success early on in the learning process.
 Setting short-term, realistic, manageable goals can help learners to see progress in a relatively short period of time.
-In fact, ongoing encouragement, support and reinforcement from practitioners with regards to progress will greatly assist with retention.
+This can all be captured in a learner’s Training Plan and Milestones will help to track these successes.
+Ongoing encouragement, support and reinforcement from practitioners with regards to progress will greatly assist with retention.

 Encouraging Learning Success